Object-level Geometric Structure Preserving for Natural Image Stitching: The proposed method

-In GES-GSP \cite{gesgsp}, it is necessary to extract large-scale geometric structures, including straight lines and curves, from the entire image and preserve these structures during stitching.
-Therefore, GES-GSP employs an edge detection algorithm to extract edges from the image.
-Subsequently, the image undergoes skeletonization, noise reduction, branch pruning, and corner point removal operations.
-Afterward, the LSD \cite{lsd} algorithm is applied to detect straight lines within the image.
-Post-processing techniques are then employed to handle invalid edge information, including branch pruning, reconnection of discontinuous lines, and collinearity constraints.
-While this conventional approach can extract some geometric structures, its results often appear meaningless to human observers and fail to capture the complete geometric information of the image.

-To address this issue, our OBJ-GSP variant aims to preserve structures imbued with semantic information, making the protected structures more semantically meaningful.
-Moreover, the algorithm used in GES-GSP \cite{gesgsp} tends to overemphasize certain regions, leading to an excessive weighting of these areas during the stitching process.
-To mitigate this, we adopt semantic segmentation methods to extract object-level geometric structures.
-These structures are uniformly distributed and clearly delineate the boundaries of objects in the image, enabling the preservation of meaningful geometric information in the stitched result.

 After obtaining the contours, we generate a triangular mesh for each semantic object, preserving the shape of the object through similarity transformations within the triangle mesh.
 Unlike the As-Rigid-As-Possible (ARAP) \cite{arap} method, we simplify computational complexity by directly locating the center of the object and connecting it to sampling points on the object's semantic boundary to form a triangular mesh.
-In Fig \ref{fig_mesh}, $V_0$ represents the object's center, while $V_1$ and $V_2$ are sampling points on the semantic boundary of the object, forming a triangular mesh with these three points.
-One vertex, $V_2$, of the triangle can be represented using the edges of the triangle $\vec{V_0V_1}$ and an orthogonal coordinate system obtained by rotating this edge counterclockwise by 90 degrees:
+In Fig \ref{fig_mesh}, $V_0$ represents the object's center, while $V_1$ and $V_2$ are sampling points on the semantic boundary of the object, forming a triangular mesh with these three points. $(x_{01},y_{01})$ refer to the known coordinates of a feature point in the local coordinate plane.
+One vertex, $V_2$, of the triangle can be represented using the edges of the triangle $\overrightarrow{V_0V_1}$ and an orthogonal coordinate system obtained by rotating this edge counterclockwise by 90 degrees:

 After the mesh deformation, $V_0$ and $V_1$ are transformed into $\widehat{V_0}$ and $\widehat{V_1}$.
 To preserve the shape of the segmentation result, we aim for the triangle to undergo a similarity transformation, keeping $x_{01}$ and $y_{01}$ unchanged.
 Therefore, we desire $V_2$ to transform into: